ShreeyashGarde/ShreeyashGarde/README.md

 - 👋 Hi, I’m ShreeyashGarde
 - 👀 I’m interested in app and web developement
 - 🌱 I’m currently learning DSA in java and a bit of web developement
-- 📫 How to reach me :-
+- 📫connect with me on 1) twitter :- @ShreeyashGarde
--connect with me on 1) twitter :- @ShreeyashGarde 2)linkedin :- Shreeyash Garde
+2)linkedin :- Shreeyash Garde